The most complete Ignition Poker review on the Internet

 It all balances out in the long run and you’ll eventually be very grateful for players taking those chances on you.

 Here’s a new one I actually got: “Ignition Casino is rigged!
 They want you to lose so they make more on deposit fees!”

-The problem with what you’re saying is that neither Ignition nor any other poker room that I’ve ever known of makes money on “deposit charges”.
+The problem with with this off-the-wall accusation is that neither Ignition nor any other poker room that I’ve ever known of makes money on “deposit fees”.